Investigating the Role of pH and Counterions in the Intrinsic Fluorescence of Solid-State L-Lysine: Conclusions

 Using a synergy of microscopy techniques, we reveal subtle yet distinct morphological changes in lysine aggregates from acidic to basic conditions, which correlate with enhanced fluorescence intensity at higher pH.
 To rationalize these trends, we performed excited state molecular dynamics simulations on lysine crystal models, revealing that non-radiative decay pathways are more accessible at lower pH, consistent with experiments.
 Specifically, under acidic conditions, the presence of a counterion forming strong hydrogen bonds with the amino-acid, activates channels--including proton transfer--that facilitate easy access to the conical intersection.

 Our findings open up important perspectives and challenges on both experimental and theoretical fronts.
 Specifically, advancing experimental methods to better characterize local and macroscopic structures of titratable amino acid aggregates as a function of pH remains a crucial factor to guide computational modeling.
 While our models capture qualitative trends, a unique aspect we uncovered in this study is that the non-radiative decay paths under acidic conditions involve proton transfer processes for both normal and strong hydrogen bonds.
 An important implication of this is that the choice of the QM/MM boundary may suppress or enhance proton transfer events.
-While we have found that our conclusions are robust to this factor (see Fig S15 in the SI), efforts that couple reactive QM/MM boundaries for excited state dynamics will be interesting to pursue in the future.
+While we have found that our conclusions are robust to this factor (see Fig. \ref{fig:SI_17} in the SI), efforts that couple reactive QM/MM boundaries for excited state dynamics will be interesting to pursue in the future.
+Moreover, in all the investigated crystals, we have limited the QM region to Lys dimers, which sufficed to capture the mechanistic trends, in line with previous studies\cite{Banerjee_2025}.
+Future computational work using larger QM regions or including reactive water molecules could provide improved quantitative agreement with experiments, while further elucidating the atomistic origins of intrinsic fluorescence in non-aromatic supramolecular assemblies.

 \begin{acknowledgement}

 MM, GDM, DB, and AH acknowledge the European Commission for funding on the ERC Grant HyBOP 101043272.
 They also thank CINECA supercomputing (project NAFAA-HP10B4ZBB2) and MareNostrum5 (project EHPC-EXT-2023E01-029) for computational resources.
 CD, AA, and LV acknowledge the project PRIN$\_$2022TSLMHR entitled “Biomaterials from peptide self-assembling generated by mimicking protein amyloid-like structures”, funded by Ministero dell’Universit$\text{à}$ e della Ricerca - NextGenerationEU (European Union).
 LC acknowledges Ricerca Corrente Project.